 The first issue you need to confront in your retirement planning is, what does retirement mean to you ?

 Years ago the concept was easily understood.
 It was the day you stopped going to "the office".
 The day you reached the mandatory age and stopped having to "work".
-After 40 years in the same company you were now entitled to your defined benefit pension that would support your pre-retirement lifestyle ... and even your surviving spouse would be financially secure.
+After 40 years in the same company you were now entitled to your defined benefit pension that would support your pre-retirement lifestyle.
+There was enough for even your surviving spouse would be financially secure.

 Retirement was by tacit agreement between the employer and the employees.
 No one challenged the status quo and in most cases no retirement help was needed.
 This could be described as a "traditional" retirement.